Sofia Kenin's Success and Achievements in Timeline

 In 2014, Sofia Kenin won the Junior Fed Cup.

-In 2015, Sofia Kenin finished as runner-up in the US Open girls' singles event and won the USTA Girls 18s National Championship.
+In 2015, Sofia Kenin finished runner-up in the US Open girls' singles event.
+She also won the USTA Girls 18s National Championship during the summer.

 2015: USTA International Spring Championships and US Open Junior Runner-Up

-In 2015, Sofia Kenin won the USTA International Spring Championships, and the USTA Girls 18s National Championship.
-She also finished as runner-up at the US Open junior event.
+In 2015, Sofia Kenin won the USTA International Spring Championships and finished runner-up at the US Open junior event, reaching No. 2 in the world junior rankings.

 2019: First WTA Singles and Doubles Titles